Jackson Pollock

 Pollock in his studio

 As a group, we humans can let our check books back our opinions.
-In the art world, dollar amounts often become a substitute for criticism.
-A painting sells for $20 million, then $50 million, then $100 million, and the price begins to behave like a verdict.
+In the art world, dollar amounts often become shorthand for an enthusiastic approval by at least one person.
+A single painting by an artist starts selling for $20 million, then $50 million, then $100 million, and the price begins to behave like a verdict.
 The market tells us that a work matters, but not why.
 It confers importance while relieving everyone of the burden of explanation.
-This has become a problem for people who care about art when they are talking with people who don’t know anything about the art market.
-It’s hard to answer the question “Why is that painting of polka dots selling for $1 million?”

 17A 1948 - $200 million private sale

-Pollock is an important artist.
+Pollock is an important historical figure.
 There are a handful of moments in Western art when the conversation changes.
 In the twentieth century, three of these moments come to mind for me: Picasso’s Les Demoiselles d’Avignon in 1907, Duchamp’s Fountain in 1917, and Pollock’s drip paintings from the late 1940s.

 Each of these works helped rupture an idea of what art was supposed to be.
 Picasso started down the path of Cubism.
 Duchamp added a dimension to all artwork by welcoming Conceptual thought.
 Pollock turned painting into an arena of action and gesture with Abstract Expressionism.

-Pollock’s work became attached to larger questions about freedom, American cultural power, and the role of the artist after World War II.
+With Greenberg, an important art critic from the day, and the mythos created around a rag tag group of NYC painters, Pollock’s work became attached to larger questions about freedom, American cultural power, and the role of the artist after World War II.
 Modernism increasingly treated mastery with suspicion, as though the skill to paint a recognizable subject somehow contaminated authenticity.

 The cultural influence of Pollock is undeniable.
 By the 1950s and 60s, art schools were producing wave after wave of abstract expressionist painters working in a visual language that often felt interchangeable.
 Looking through art magazines from the period, you encounter endless variations of work following the same strict Clement Greenberg guidelines.